TLC Professional Learning - IU13

 In our effort to support students, we often add structure, templates, step-by-step guides, and organizational tools.
 But when does support clarify thinking-and when does it quietly reduce it?
 This workshop explores the purpose and impact of scaffolding in the mathematics classroom.
 We will examine the difference between scaffolding content and...

 In our effort to support students, we often add structure, templates, step-by-step guides, and organizational tools.
 But when does support clarify thinking-and when does it quietly reduce it?
 This workshop explores the purpose and impact of scaffolding in the mathematics classroom.
 We will examine the difference between scaffolding content and scaffolding executive functioning, identify signs of overscaffolding, and redesign a task to preserve cognitive demand while removing unnecessary barriers.
 The goal is not to remove support, but to use it with intention, so that scaffolds build independence rather than dependence.
+Please Note: This 3-hour, self-paced course will be delivered via Schoology.
+Access links will be emailed on July 6, 2026.
+The course will remain open through August 3, 2026.
 Cost: Fully funded by STEM SSOS

 Read More